rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 Step 13.
 Caring during the Vegetative Stage (3-16 weeks)

-Light, water, and food will be increasingly important at this juncture.
+Light, water, and food will be increasingly important during the vegetative stage.
 Your plants will continue to need around 18 hours of light as they grow each day.

 Watering methods will be intuitive and based on the looks of each strain.
 Are your bottom leaves starting to look droopy or a bit sad?
 Up their water intake.
 Stop watering when you notice a small amount of water pooling around the base of the plant.